katungi/Runter/README.md

   );
 }

 // ...
 ```

+## Components

+I am working to bring all the components from Flutter to React Native.
+Starting with the basic ones.
+Here is a list of the components that are in the frontline of development.

+- [] Scaffold
+- [] AppBar
+- [] Text
+- [] Container
+- [] Row
+- [] Column
+- [] Center
+- [] Stack
+- [] Positioned
+- [] Image
+- [] Icon
+- [] IconButton
+- [] FloatingActionButton

+## Roadmap

+The current focus is building the basic 2 components (Root and MaterialApp) and making sure they work as expected.
+After that, I will be working on the components listed above.

+The next thing will probably be routing and navigation.
+I am still trying to figure out how to do that.

+I will also be working on the documentation and the examples.

 ## Contributing

+This idea is insane and still in its infancy and is no where ready for production.
+If you would like to contribute, please do so.
 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## License